jkrshw/jessek-blog/content/Posts/continuous-blog-pt2.md

 Tags: pelican, blog, performance
 Slug: continuous-blogging-pt2

 It's been a while since I moved my blog to Pelican + Github + Travis + S3.
-At the risk of only blogging about how I build this blog, I thought I'd do a follow up post to [Continous Blogging](|filename|/Posts/continuous-blog.md).
+At the risk of only blogging about how I build this blog, I thought I'd do a follow up post to [Continuos Blogging](|filename|/Posts/continuous-blog.md).

 I'm going to give a lighting talk at the [Auckland Continuous Delivery](http://www.meetup.com/Auckland-Continuous-Delivery/events/170237202/) meetup on how I build the blog and there were a few improvements I wanted to get done before the talk.
 Here's what I did to improve the site's performance.